Lee County Property Appraiser's Office

 The Lee County Property Appraiser’s office continually seeks opportunities to enhance the quality and value of services offered to the

 taxpayer.
-Over the last five years, the Property Appraiser’s office has made great strides in reducing its annual budget by effectively
+Over the last decade, the Property Appraiser’s office has made great strides in reducing its annual budget by effectively

 utilizing new technology and maximizing employee strengths and productivity, while taking steps to cut costs.
 The table and chart below